vuejs/language-tools/README.md

 ## Components service

-Local components, Built-in components, native html elements Type-Checking is default active.
+By default, Local components, Built-in components, native html elements Type-Checking are active.

-For Global components, you need to definition `__VLS_GlobalComponents` interface, for example:
+For Global components, you need to add the `__VLS_GlobalComponents` interface definition, for example:

 ```typescript
 // shims-volar.d.ts